Rishit-katiyar/Productivity-Alcohol-Visualization/README.md

 - This visualization was inspired by research on the effects of alcohol consumption on productivity and physiological functions.
 - Special thanks to the creators of Matplotlib for providing powerful visualization tools in Python.

-## Support
-If you encounter any problems or have questions about using this repository, feel free to contact [yourusername](https://github.com/yourusername).

 Happy visualizing! 🎉